MicrosoftDocs/azure-devops-docs/docs/pipelines/release/define-multistage-release-process.md

 ## Add approvals within a release pipeline

 The release pipeline you have modified deploys to test and then to production.
-If the deployment to test fails, the trigger on the production environment does not fire, and so it is not deployed to production.
+If the deployment to test fails, the trigger on the production stage does not fire, and so it is not deployed to production.
 However, it is typically the case that you want the deployment to pause after _successful_ deployment to the test website so that you can verify the app is working correctly before you deploy to production.
 In this section, you will add an approval step to the release pipeline to achieve this.

-1. Back in the **Pipeline** tab of the release pipeline, choose the **Pre-deployment conditions** icon in the **Environments** section to open the conditions panel.
+1. Back in the **Pipeline** tab of the release pipeline, choose the **Pre-deployment conditions** icon in the **Stages** section to open the conditions panel.
 Scroll down to the **Pre-deployment approvers** section and enable pre-deployment approvals.

    ![Viewing the pre-deployment approvers settings](_img/define-multistage-release-process/open-approvers.png)